Efficient Straggler Replication in Large-scale Parallel Computing: Problem Formulation

 \subsection{Scheduling Policy}

-A {scheduling policy} or \emph{scheduler} assigns tasks to different machines, possibly at different time instants.
-We assume that the scheduler receives instantaneous feedback notifying it when a machine finishes its assigned task.
-But there is \emph{no intermediate feedback} indicating the status of processing of a task.
-When the scheduler receives notification that at least one replica of each of the $n$ tasks has finished, it \emph{kills all} the residual running replicas.
-It can also use the feedback to decide when to selectively launch or kill replicas in order to reduce the overall job completion time.
+A \emph{scheduling policy} or \emph{scheduler} assigns one or more replicas of each task to different machines, possibly at different time instants.
+In this work, we assume the scheduler receives instantaneous feedback notifying it when a machine finishes its assigned task, and there is \emph{no intermediate feedback} indicating the status of processing of a task.
+We focus our attention on a set of policies called \emph{single-fork policies}, defined as follows.

-The times when the scheduler launches or kills replicas could be pre-determined (static policy) or be dependent on the feedback about the execution of other tasks in the job (dynamic policy).
-We focus our attention on a set of dynamic policies called single-fork policies, defined as follows. \begin{definition}[Single-fork Scheduling policy] A {single-fork scheduling policy} $\SingleFork{p,r,l}$ launches a single replica of all $n$ tasks at time $0$.
-It waits until $(1-p)n$ tasks finish and then for each of the $pn$ straggling tasks, chooses one of the following two actions: \begin{itemize} \item \textbf{replicate without relaunching ($l=0$):} launch $r$ new replicas; \item \textbf{replicate with relaunching ($l=1$):} kill the original copy and launch $r+1$ new replicas. \end{itemize} When the earliest replica of a task is executed, all the other replicas are terminated. \end{definition} We use $l$ to denote the number of original replicas of each task remaining after the forking point.
-Hence $l=0$ when the original replica is killed and restarted, and $l=1$ otherwise.
-Note that in for both the relaunching ($l=0$) and no relaunching ($l=1$) cases there are a total of $r+1$ replicas running after the forking point.
-The effect of $r$ and $l$ on the replication of straggling tasks is illustrated in \Cref{fig:single_fork_relaunching}.
+\begin{definition}[Single-fork scheduling policy] A {single-fork scheduling policy} $\SingleFork{p,r}$ launches all $n$ tasks at time $0$.
+It waits until $(1-p)n$ tasks finish.
+For each of the remaining $pn$ straggling tasks, it chooses one of the following two actions: \begin{itemize} \item \textbf{replicate and keep the original copy ($\SingleForkKeep{p,r}$):} launch $r$ new replicas; \item \textbf{replicate and kill the original copy ($\SingleForkKill{p,r}$):} kill the original copy and launch $r+1$ new replicas. \end{itemize} When the earliest replica of a task finishes, all the other remaining replicas of the same task are terminated. \end{definition}

+Note that in both scenarios there are a total of $r+1$ replicas running after the forking point. \Cref{fig:single_fork_relaunching} illustrates these two cases of keeping or killing the original copy of a task.
 For simplicity of notation we assume that $p$ is such that $pn$ is an integer.
-We note that $p=0$ corresponds to running $n$ tasks in parallel and waiting for all to finish, which is the baseline case without any replication or relaunching.
+We note that $p=0$ corresponds to running $n$ tasks in parallel and waiting for all to finish, which is the baseline case without any replication or killing any original tasks.

+\begin{rem}[Backup tasks in MapReduce and Spark] The idea of ``backup tasks'' in Google's MapReduce~\cite{map_reduce}, and ``speculative execution'' in Apache Spark~\cite{zaharia_spark_2010} corresponds to a single-fork policy with $r=1$ and $\SingleForkKeepText$.
+The value of $p$ is tuned dynamically and hence not specified in~\cite{map_reduce}.
+The \texttt{spark.speculation.quantile} configuration in Apache Spark corresponds to $p$ in the single-fork policy. \end{rem}